hohl/irc-socket-factory/README.md

 # IRC Socket Factory ##

-This NPM module is a helper build on [irc-socket by Havy](https://github.com/Havvy/irc-socket) to manage multiple persistent IRC sockets.
+This NPM module is a helper built on [irc-socket](https://github.com/Havvy/irc-socket) to manage multiple persistent IRC sockets.

 ## Installation ##